 A key aspect of our strategy is to selectively enter into collaborations with third parties.
 We currently rely, and will continue to rely, on our collaborators for financial resources and for development, commercialization and regulatory expertise for selected drug candidates.
-For the nine months ended September 30, 2004, we received 98% of our revenues from our collaborations with Allergan.
-We expect that a similar percentage of our revenues for the foreseeable future will be generated by collaborations, although there is no guarantee that revenues from our collaborations will continue at current or past levels.
+All of our revenues for the three and six months ended June 30, 2005 were from our agreements with Allergan, Sepracor and SMRI.
+We expect that nearly all of our revenues for the foreseeable future will be generated by collaborations, although there is no guarantee that revenues from our collaborations will continue at current or past levels.